 By default, both have the same basic behavior:

-• EIPs are created for your organization and will be available until you decide to delete them.
+• Elastic IPs are created for your organization.
+An Elastic IP will be available until you decide to delete it.

-• EIPs can be attached to one or multiple instances at all times.
+• Elastic IPs can be attached to one or multiple instances at any time.

-• EIPs are bound to a zone.
-EIPs can only be attached to Compute instances in the same zone as the EIP.
+• Elastic IPs are bound to a zone.
+Elastic IPs can only be attached to Compute instances in the same zone.

-• All incoming traffic towards an EIP is redirected to the attached instances.
+• All incoming traffic towards an Elastic IP is redirected to the attached instances.

-• All outgoing traffic is still sent by the internal IP address attached to the instance itself: it will not be seen as coming from the EIP.
+• All outgoing traffic is still sent by the internal IP address attached to the instance itself: it will not be seen as coming from the Elastic IP.

-• When multiple instances are attached to an EIP, traffic aimed at the EIP is distributed to those attached instances with no even load distribution guarantee.
+• When multiple instances are attached to an Elastic IP, traffic aimed at the Elastic IP is distributed to those attached instances with no even load distribution guarantee.

-On top of all this, both manual and managed EIPs have distinct characteristics.
-Their behavior can be customized.
+On top of all this, both manual and managed Elastic IPs have distinct characteristics.
+Their behavior can also be customized.

-Managed EIPs require no action from your side on the instance itself.
-Once attached to an instance, the managed EIP transparently routes traffic to it.
-Moreover, a managed EIP has some basic health check capabilities, routing traffic only to healthy instances.
-However, bear in mind that:
+Managed Elastic IPs require no action from your side on the instance itself.
+After a managed Elastic IP is attached to an instance, it transparently routes traffic to the instance.
+Moreover, a managed Elastic IP has some basic health check capabilities, routing traffic only to healthy instances.
+However, note that:

-• Instances attached to a managed EIP see incoming traffic as if it is coming from the native IP address.
+• Instances attached to a managed Elastic IP see incoming traffic as if it is coming from the native IP address.
 This means you cannot differentiate traffic based on the target IP.

-• Outgoing traffic will always originate from the native IP address, in contrast to manual EIPs.
+• Outgoing traffic will always originate from the native IP address, in contrast to manual Elastic IPs.

-Manual EIPs need to be manually enabled on the instance itself.
-This allows for more flexibility, but requires more manual configuration.
-Distinct characteristics of manual EIPs include:
+Manual Elastic IPs need to be manually enabled on the instance.
+This management type allows for more flexibility, but requires more manual configuration.
+Distinct characteristics of manual Elastic IPs include:

-• Internally, instances attached to a manual EIP see traffic coming to the EIP address.
-This differs from managed EIPs, where incoming traffic is seen as coming to the native IP address of the attached instance.
+• Internally, instances attached to a manual Elastic IP see traffic coming to the Elastic IP address.
+This differs from managed Elastic IPs, where incoming traffic is seen as coming to the native IP address of the attached instance.

-• Instances attached to a manual EIP can use it as source for outgoing traffic, with some limitations.
+• Instances attached to a manual Elastic IP can use it as a source for outgoing traffic, with some limitations.

 This is an example from the CLI: